William Remington: Second round of investigations

-In 1950, the FBI and the federal grand jury in New York City reopened their investigations of Remington, and the House Un-American Activities Committee (HUAC) opened a third.
-Because of continuing suspicions about him, Remington had been demoted at the Commerce Department, and his once-promising career in the Truman administration was stagnant.
-Ann Remington, now divorced from him, was subpoenaed to testify before the grand jury.
-Initially reluctant, she testified that her husband had been a dues-paying member of the Communist Party, and that he had given secret information to Elizabeth Bentley while knowing that Bentley was a Communist.
+In 1950, the FBI and the federal grand jury in New York City reopened their investigations of Remington, and the House Un-American Activities Committee (HUAC) opened a third investigation.
+Because of continuing suspicions about him, Remington had been demoted at the Commerce Department.
+His once-promising career in the Truman administration was stagnant.
+Ann Remington, now divorced from him, was subpoenaed to appear before the grand jury.
+She testified that her husband had been a dues-paying member of the Communist Party, and that he had given secret information to Elizabeth Bentley while knowing that Bentley was a Communist.
 A few days later she recanted, and stated that she would claim marital privilege and refuse to testify against her ex-husband in any trial.
 The grand jury decided to indict Remington for committing perjury when he denied ever being a member of the Communist Party.